 Mother of 14 and wife of a husband diagnosed with spinal-bulbar polio, Mary Blahnik’s life was nothing short of extraordinary.
 She fought against banks trying to take her farm, disease, and familial suicide, all with unwavering faith in God.

 Her story comes from the heartland, and as Mary recounts Springs and Winters, you’ll understand how much heart it took her to survive.

 Fiction Books on Pandemics and Viruses

 In the books selected below, you will find intrigue, science-fiction, biological chaos, immense heartbreak, and a gripping feeling of one’s mortality.
 With a healthy blend of old and new, you’re sure to find one that piques your interest.

-Cold Pandemic is for those of you who love giant conspiracy theories filled with pandemics and curvaceous women.
+Cold Plague is for those of you who love giant conspiracy theories filled with pandemics and curvaceous women.

 With diseases running rampant from Beverly Hills to rural France and into Russia, Dr. Noah Haldane searches for answers in the Antarctic to help—or harm—all of humanity.

 13. Borne by Jeff Vandermeer